fpom/cow/README.md

  - in a multiple-file project, the first file give its name to the sketchbook
  - running a project is _slooooooowww_ because `xpra` takes a while to start
- - using `xpra` currently does not work behind a reverse proxy, so **Processing language is disabled by default**

 ### Python